atolye15/checklist/checklists/coding-life-cycle-of-a-jira-issue.md

 category: General
 date: "2020-03-12"
 tags: ['jira', 'issue', 'development', 'workflow']
-description: Atolye15 has some protocols to follow before starting to coding, in progress and afterwards
+description: Atolye15 has some protocols to follow prior to coding, in progress and afterwards of coding as well.
 ---

 - [ ] Read the acceptance criteria carefully